 - If you choose feral affinity, you get a 15% movement speed buff.
 In addition, you get feral abilities that allow you to have relatively mana-free damage while in cat form.

 - While guardian affinity gives you 10% reduced damage taken, it also gives you tanking abilities you are unlikely to use in group or solo content.

 Level 60: Choose a crowd control talent.
 Typhoon (knockback) is probably the most obvious choice, but Mighty Bash (close range stun) can also work.

-Level 75: Soul of the Forest is a strong raiding talent for may encounters (Casting Swiftmend increases the healing done by your Wild Growth.
+Level 75: Soul of the Forest is a strong burst healing talent (Casting Swiftmend increases the healing done by your Wild Growth.
 Pair with the level 15 Prosperity talent).
-Cultivation is an alternative for 5-mans and is also useful for some raid encounters (Your rejuv targets get an extra HOT on them when they’re low on health).
+Cultivation provides more consistent healing, with less burst potential (Your rejuv targets get an extra HOT on them when they’re low on health).
 Incarnation (a cooldown increasing healing) falls behind the other two, although it may be situationally useful.

 Level 90: Spring Blossoms gives your Efflorescence a HOT effect (a good talent in general).
 Inner Peace reduces tranquility’s cooldown (good in fights where a 2 min cooldown pairs well with fight mechanics).
 Germination allows for 2 HOTs to be placed on the same person (more useful in small group content and not raids).

 Level 100: Flourish extends the duration of your HOTs (particularly useful to cast while Wild Growth is active).
 Stonebark can be useful in 5-mans (reduces the cooldown on Ironbark and increases HOT healing to that target).
 Moment of clarity (might be helpful if you have really bad mana problems, but overall isn’t worth it compared to your other options).